dsasank04/E-Assets/README.md

 Contributions to the E-Assets project are welcome.
 If you have any suggestions, bug reports, or feature requests, please submit them through the issue tracker on the GitHub repository.

-### License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to modify and customize this README as per your requirements.
-If you need any further assistance or have additional details to include, please let me know.